4dn-dcic/fish_omics_format/docs/source/vol_core.rst

 Summary
 -------
-This is the mandatory core table of the 4DN FISH-omics Format for Volumetric (VOL) Chromatin Tracing.
-It records and exchanges the primary results of VOL Chromatin Tracing experiments, whether the genome under study is unmodified or contains INSERTIONS or DELETIONS.
+This is the mandatory core table of the FISH-omics Format for Volumetric (vol) Chromatin Tracing (FOF-vol-CT).
+It records and exchanges the primary results of vol Chromatin Tracing experiments, whether the genome under study is unmodified or contains INSERTIONS or DELETIONS.

 The vol_core table is organized around individual single-molecule (SM) localization events.
 Each row reports the ``X``, ``Y``, ``Z`` coordinates of an individual SM Localization event, the genomic DNA target it corresponds to — identified by chromosome ID (``Chrom``), and by start (``Chrom_Start``) and end (``Chrom_End``) — and the Spot and Trace assignment of that event.